 Students must take nine points (e.g., three classes) within Counseling and Clinical Psychology (CCP) and six points (e.g., two classes) outside of the Counseling and Clinical Psychology Department.
 Additionally students should register for zero points of independent study for their semester-long practicum/fieldwork (see below).

 The following are a list of approved courses that may be used for the certificate program.
-Courses in bold are required for the certificate depending on your focus.

 Counseling and Clinical Psychology (nine points, e.g., three classes)